natalia-espinosadice/natalia-espinosadice.github.io/content/research.md

 title = 'Research'
 +++

-### Hierarchical Developmental RL
-*Senior Thesis at Princeton University, Present*

-This work introduces a hierarchical reinforcement learning framework inspired by human developmental trajectories.
-Individual motor skills are trained separately with their own policies and value functions.
-A higher-level controller then selects among these skills by consulting their value functions, enabling online composition and recovery if the agent falls.
-So far, we've tested our approach in toy environments (LunarLander, Cartpole swing-up) and are working to extend the method to full Humanoid locomotion.

 ### Learning to Walk Like Humans Do
 *Junior Thesis at Princeton University, Spring 2025*
 [PDF](/juniorthesis_spring25.pdf) | [Code](https://github.com/natalia-espinosadice/learning-to-walk-rl)